Looking for local farmers markets in Frederick County Maryland?

 Did you know that there are more than 140 farmers markets across the state of Maryland?

 There’s at least one in every county and Baltimore City.

-On this site, you can also download a 36 page Farmers Market Cookbook loaded with great clean-eating tips and recipes!
+On this site, you can also download their Buy Local Cookout Recipes Cookbook, loaded with great clean-eating tips and recipes!

 Why is Local Better?

 - Local food is fresher and healthier.
 It goes from farm to you so it loses fewer nutrients and less is spoiled.

 - Less fuel is used and fewer greenhouse gases are emitted because local food travels a shorter distance to you.

 - Less local food is wasted in distribution, warehousing and merchandising.

 - Buying local foods makes our local economy stronger.
 When you spend your food dollars locally, you are creating local jobs by supporting family farms, local food processing and local distribution systems.